citrez/Everything-I-Know/Trading.md

 ### Stop Order
 It helps to 'stop losses'
 Stop order is an instruction to trade when the market hits a level less favourable than the current price.
-It is a way of getting out if it goes down too much
+It is a way of getting out if it goes down too much.
+It allows you to know your maximum potentiall loss before you bet.

 * Good till cancelled (GTC)
 Order remains valid until you cancel it yourself or the order is filled.
 On some exchanges, the order may only be valid for a specified period, so it may be worth checking with your broker.